aham-oudeis/Training/launch_school/JS225-OOP-Javascript/JS225-Notes/Prototypal Behavior Sharing.md

 How does JS makes these two ingredients available?
 1. Unlike other languages that use classes as a repository, in JS objects themselves are the repository for shared behaviors.
    > When it comes to inheritance, JavaScript only has one construct: objects.
 Each object has a private property which holds a link to another object called its **prototype**.
 That prototype object has a prototype of its own, and so on until an object is reached with `null` as its prototype.
 By definition, `null` has no prototype, and acts as the final link in this **prototype chain**.
-3. JS provides a hidden `[[Prototype]]` on each object that points to the repository of shared behaviors.
+3. JS provides a hidden `[[Prototype]]` property on each object that points to the repository of shared behaviors available for that object.

 To access the object that the `[[Prototype]]` property points to, we can use a method `Object.getPrototypeOf(obj)`.
 Although this `[[Prototype]]` is not directly accesssible, we can rely on a deprecated feature: `__proto__` to access the repository.
 Let's see how that works: